 In addition, it includes all the extras introduced with Android 11.
 You can find out more about that in our feature roundup.

 Although the OnePlus 8T will come with Oxygen OS 11 out-of-the-box, that doesn’t mean other OnePlus phones won’t get it.
 The OnePlus 8 and 8 Pro already have the upgrade.
-We also expect every OnePlus phone going back to and including the OnePlus 6 to see OOS11.
-The OnePlus 7 series will see it before the end of 2020.
+We also expect every OnePlus phone going back to and including the OnePlus 6 to see OOS11 eventually.
+That includes all Nord-branded phones.

 What are some good OnePlus 8T alternatives?